 “The wicked” – showing a disregard for God and his Way.
-Not being anchored in God’s truth leaves us too lightweight and blown around by mere opinion, to be a good influence in the community (or church)
+Failure to be anchored in God’s truth leaves us vulnerable to opinion and a weak influence to community or church.

 6 For the Lord watches over the way of the righteous, but the way of the wicked leads to destruction.

 “Watches over” – an intimate, relational word.
-“Wicked – our ‘I know best’ independence casts us loose from the security of being held in relationship with God.
+“Wicked” – our ‘I know best’ independence casts us loose from the security of relationship with God.
 God is already encouraging the way of the righteous, but has no connection with the way of the ungodly except in judgment, Psalm 146:9, Galatians 6:7-10.

 9-10 I pray for them.
 I am not praying for the world, but for those you have given Me, for they are Yours.
 All I have is Yours, and all You have is mine.
 And glory has come to Me through them.